 Click Here for tab for Bottoms Up by Brantley Gilbert

-The song contains a mixture of acoustic and electric guitar parts, so depending on how adventurous you want to get you may wish to work some of the arpeggiated electric guitar sections into the acoustic parts.
-But if you are a beginner we recommend sticking to the acoustic chords.
+The song contains a mixture of acoustic and electric guitar parts.
+So depending on how adventurous you want to get, you may wish to work some of the arpeggiated electric guitar sections into the acoustic parts.
+If you are a beginner, we recommend sticking to the acoustic chords.

 Green Day are well known for their high-energy punk and pop/rock songs.
-But this is more of a balladesque effort from them that sees vocalist Billie Joe Armstrong reminisce about his time in New York City, and his experience of feeling so alone in such a busy place.
+But this is more of a ballad-esque effort that sees vocalist Billie Joe Armstrong reminisce about his time in New York City, and his experience of feeling so alone in such a busy place.
 The song was unbelievably successful, being the ninth most sold single for the entire 2000-2009 decade.

 You’ll need a capo on the first fret for this song if you don’t want to have all the extra effort of barring everything.
 Outside of that, it’s mostly played using large, open chords and there are a few small sections with some down-picked power chords in them.
 Feel free to mimic any electric guitar parts on the acoustic too.

 Boys ‘Round Here By Blake Shelton

 Click Here for tab for Boys ‘Round Here By Blake Shelton

 A country tune with a ton of attitude, Boys ‘Round Here was a single for his seventh studio album, Based on a True Story.
 Despite receiving mixed critical reception, it was enjoyed a great deal by his fanbase and peaked at number 1 on multiple charts.
 To date, it has sold over 2.5 million copies in the US, which means it’s been certified 5x platinum.
 It remains one of those acoustic guitar songs that everyone can sing along to.